|

 the dog's fault it's loose - it's the owner's fault.
 Owners are

+responsible for containing their dogs.
 Higher penalties for owners who violate the leash law

 will dissuade more people from slacking on their duties to contain